Blockchain-based Proof of Location: Robustness Analysis

-\item \textbf{Determining real identity of peers.} An attacker could attempt to determine the real identity of peers through full observation of proofs-of-location in the block chain.
-Actually, in our protocol there is no limit on the number of identifiers: in the same way as Bitcoin protocol allows the use of more than one receiving address, users of our protocol can freely decide to change their peer identifiers.
-As proved by Zhu and Cao \cite{Zhu2013}, if a peer has the possibility to periodically change its identifier according to a Poisson distribution, it gains unobservability and an attacker cannot determine the real identity of the peer by observing location proof records. \end{enumerate}
+An attacker could attempt to determine the real identity of peers through full observation of proofs of location in the blockchain.
+Actually, in our scheme there is no limit on the number of identifiers.
+In the same way as Bitcoin users are allowed to adopt different receiving addresses, our users can freely decide to change their peer identifiers.
+As proved by Zhu and Cao \cite{Zhu2013}, if a peer has the possibility to periodically change its identifier according to a Poisson distribution, it gains unobservability and an attacker cannot determine the real identity of the peer by observing location proof records.